ItsJustMeChris/Aurora-Router/README.md

     //router.<HTML_METHOD>('/route', callback);
     //router.route('/route','method', callback);

-    //When calling a controller/action in like this, it's important to setup the Controller path, see setControllerPath(path);
+    //When calling a controller/action like this, it's important to setup the Controller path, see setControllerPath(path);
     //Case matters since we are requiring a node module without parsing the entire folder upon disperse of the route.
     //See TODO file as controllers still need a bit more work for a full implementation I can comfortable with. router.get("/route", "Controller.Action");